magentanova/block12/instructions.md

   - you should be able to see your updates (for now) at `moosecat.io/bloq/www`

 ## To do list
-  - Add code for the Moosecat.io website that isn't bloq
+  - Add code for the Moosecat.io website that isn't bloq, make sure the directory doesn't show any more on mooosecat.io
   - add analytics code for main website
   - add adsense code to bloq
+  - why does it show you all the code when you look at the source??
+  - figure out how to upload code properly to the server
+  -